duckduckgo/zeroclickinfo-fathead/README.md

 Please name the output file output.txt (tab delimited) but do not store the data file(s) in the repository (as noted above) unless it is under 1MB.

+The output file needs to use UTF-8 encoding so we can process it.
+Please make sure you write your parse scripts accordingly or we'll probably run into some problems getting it integrated.

 The output format from parse.xx depends on the type of content.
 In any case, it should be a tab delimited file, with one line per entry.
 Usually there is no need for newline characters, but if there is a need for some reason, escape them with a backslash like \\\n.
 If you wanta newline displayed, use &lt;br&gt;

 The general output fields are as follows.
 Check out [https://duckduckgo.com/Perl](https://duckduckgo.com/Perl) for reference, which we will refer to in explaining the fields.